onja-org/w2_bootstrap_layouts_and_components/README.md

 **Bootstrap Concepts Introduced In This Exercise**:
 - [Navbar](https://getbootstrap.com/docs/5.3/components/navbar/): Bootstrap's navigation bar component.
 It is the container which holds the brand, navigation links, and other elements which generally appears at the top of the page.
 Items such as the navbar-brand (which is used to display the brand/logo), and navbar-nav (which is used to display the navigation links) go inside of the navbar component.
 The navbar can be made to collapse into a hamburger menu by adding the `navbar-expand-lg` class, which requires the use of the `Collapse` component, explained below.
 - [Collapse](https://getbootstrap.com/docs/5.3/components/collapse/): Bootstrap's Collapse component is used to show and hide any content.
 Here, we will use it to collapse the navigation links into a hamburger menu on smaller screens.
 - [Container](https://getbootstrap.com/docs/5.3/layout/containers/): Bootstrap's container component is used to wrap content and provide padding.
-It is used to center the content on the page and provide a maximum width.

 **Step-by-step instructions:**